Filipino Artists Under 40 To Watch Out For

 Even at a young age, Andrade has shown prowess in creating hyper-realistic paintings.
 His works are rendered in sepia with subtle contrasts of light to display the intricate details of his subjects, resulting in pieces that evoke a sense of nostalgia.
 Apart from having held exhibitions around Manila, he was also the grand prize winner of the 2015 Philippine National Oil Company Art Awards for the Oil on Canvas category and received a special citation for the 2018 Metrobank Art Awards.

-He lived in the States for five years before moving back to Manila where he grew up in.
+Enzo lived in the US for five years before moving back to Manila where he was born and raised.
 Razon co-founded Tarzeer Pictures, a photography gallery and creative agency that specialises in documentary short films.
 As an artist, he works on a variety of media: photos, ink drawings, videos, installations, and paintings.
 His works have been exhibited around Manila, and was part of the recent group exhibition, In The Near Distance, at Leon Gallery.

 See more of Enzo's works here.